Crowto1/Crowto1.github.io/projects/_posts/2025-01-17-digital-forensics.md

 ## Outcome of my investigation
 I’ve collected evidence from exhibit #DFT-USB-A-218 and ensure integrity of the notes by digitally signing at the end of each day.
 I ensured to timestamp anytime I use a tool such as Autopsy, Python, JtR and more.
 Any action made is timestamped with a statement to describe the choices I made in the investigation.
 In addition, I provided repeatable steps so further investigators can reproduce the same results.
 I was able to answer the following questions after doing my investigation (doesn’t include contemptuous notes):

-1.	**Is there evidence on the USB stick #DFT-USB-A-218 that suggests that it contains or contained weapon images? - If so, how many unique images are there?**
+1.	**Evidence of weapon images: Does the USB stick (#DFT-USB-A-218) contain or appear to have previously contained weapon-related images?
+If so, how many unique images are present?**

 Yes, there is sufficient evidence that exhibit #DFT-USB-A-218 contains weapon-related images.
 A total of 16 unique weapon images were recovered from the USB stick: